 We have established a risk management system led by the CSR Committee, so that in the case that we face/predict a serious risk, we can take prompt and appropriate action and ensure sound business operation.

-Risk management guidelines
+Risk management education

 We have newly developed a curriculum for "risk management" designed for training of all job classes, where we explain how risk management is positioned and emphasized in CSR and actual cases of crisis at Aichi Steel to heighten employees' risk awareness and ensure they understand what to do to prevent crisis occurrence/recurrence and initial actions to take when a crisis occurs.